 The SAIR Program is designed to give student artists time and space to become part of a community and engage in art-making.
 SAIRs are paired with a community-mentor, and together they identify a goal for the year, and then plan and facilitate a series of workshops toward that goal.
 SAIRs are compensate through either room and board within the community where they are placed (such as a senior living facilities) or they receive a stipend.
-While the primary community partners are senior living centers, others include Interfaith Older Adult Programs or the Village of Shorewood school district.
+While the primary community partners are senior living centers, others include Walkers Point Medical Clinic, Interfaith Older Adult Programs, or the Village of Shorewood School District.

 Want to learn more about the program?
 Watch Student Artist in Residence Erin Whitney describe her experience at Chai Point Senior Living Center on Milwaukee’s lower eastside.

 We are currently recruiting SAIRs for the 2018-19 school year.
 To learn more please review the SAIR Program Guidelines which outlines the program requirements, calendar, and expectations.
 To apply, please fill out the SAIR Application, but note that there are a series of documents that must also be submitted including a cover letter with specific information, a resume, and a letter of support.
 Details of what to submit are in the SAIR Program Guidelines and listed on the Application.
 The supplemental materials should be submitted to Kika Meraz (firstname.lastname@example.org) immediately before you fill out the below form.
 Further questions can be directed to Kika Meraz at email@example.com